ilievanadezhda/CS-433-MICHD/README.md

 - For our best results, we implemented a simple neural network from scratch.
 - Details and implementation can be found in `neural_network.py`.

-### Additional Implementations
+### Implementations and Additional Code

-- Various other implementations and utilities can be found in `implementations.py` and `implementations_utils.py`.
+- As required, we implemented six distinct machine learning models: linear regression using gradient de- scent, linear regression using stochastic gradient de- scent, least squares regression using normal equations, ridge regression using normal equations, logistic re- gression using gradient descent and regularized logistic regression using gradient descent, these can be found in `implementations.py` and `implementations_utils.py`.
+- The `helpers.py` was provided from the staff.
+It contains some helper functions, such as loading csv data, or creating submissions.

 ## Notebooks and Additional Code